 - Medical payments to others for covering any issues that arose at your place, or anywhere else (under $5,000)

 What’s the difference between homeowners and co-op insurance?

 The main difference between co-op and homeowners insurance is ownership.

-If you live in a co-op, you and the others who live at that address collectively own the building and property.
+If you live in a co-op, you and the others who live at that address collectively (cooperatively) own the building and property.
 Common areas such as stairways, elevators, laundry rooms, water pipes, electrical wires, the roof, etc., along with the building itself and grounds, fall under the co-op’s master insurance policy.

-Homeowners on the other hand, own entire property and, accordingly, receive a policy covering everything from your white picket fence to your refrigerator.
+Homeowners on the other hand, own the entire property and, accordingly, receive a policy covering everything from your white picket fence to your refrigerator.

-Insurance should provide you with the right amount of protection for the lifestyle you live and the stuff you own.
+As a policyholder, your insurance should provide you with the right amount of protection for the lifestyle you live and the stuff you own.

 While your co-op homeowners association may have an insurance policy that covers the property and building your unit is in, along with common areas, it doesn’t cover the stuff you own inside of your place – furniture, electronics, jewelry, etc. – or yourself (think: getting sued, or paying medical bills if people get hurt at your place).